fgonza2/simplegaragecontrol/README.md

 - Home assistant installed and working in your environment

 ## Hardware Skills
-- Very basic soldering skills
+- Very basic soldering skills (no SMD) you need to solder one transistor (3 pins) + a 2 pin cable

 # Theory of operation